stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

-Note that some enumerations have duplicate entries which are silently ignored when building the reverse mapping.
+Note that some enumerations have duplicate entries (e.g. `VkImageAspect`) which are silently ignored when building the reverse mapping.

 The enumeration constant for a given native value can now be looked up from the reverse mapping: